 Several factors determine your comfort on the bike – but saddle height plays a huge role.
 Having your saddle set too low or two high can result in niggles and injury if left unchecked.

-If you choose to use the inseam measurement option, we’ve got detailed advice on exactly how to go about it, from Kernow Physio’s Scott Tomkinson, below.
+If you choose to use the inseam measurement option, follow the steps below, outlined by Kernow Physio’s Scott Tomkinson.
 Tomkinson has been responsible for advising WorldTour teams on elements of bike fit, including saddle height.

 Step 1: Place a spirit level (or ruler) between your legs

 As a rule of thumb for someone who has just purchased a bike, never ridden it, and has no previous fitting history, we start off by measuring the rider’s inseam leg measurement.
 It’s important for this that you stand (shoes off) with your feet at shoulder-width apart.